awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/basic-deliver.md

 **Amazon OpenSearch Service**
 The frequency of data delivery to OpenSearch Service is determined by the OpenSearch Service **Buffer size** and **Buffer interval** values that you configured for your delivery stream\.
 Kinesis Data Firehose buffers incoming data before delivering it to OpenSearch Service\.
 You can configure the values for OpenSearch Service **Buffer size** \(1–100 MB\) or **Buffer interval** \(60–900 seconds\), and the condition satisfied first triggers data delivery to OpenSearch Service\.

+**Amazon OpenSearch Serverless**
+The frequency of data delivery to OpenSearch Serverless is determined by the OpenSearch Serverless **Buffer size** and **Buffer interval** values that you configured for your delivery stream\.
+Kinesis Data Firehose buffers incoming data before delivering it to OpenSearch Serverless\.
+You can configure the values for OpenSearch Serverless **Buffer size** \(1–100 MB\) or **Buffer interval** \(60–900 seconds\), and the condition satisfied first triggers data delivery to OpenSearch Serverless\.

 **Splunk**
 Kinesis Data Firehose buffers incoming data before delivering it to Splunk\.
 The buffer size is 5 MB, and the buffer interval is 60 seconds\.
 The condition satisfied first triggers data delivery to Splunk\.
 The buffer size and interval aren't configurable\.
 These numbers are optimal\.